Is COVID-19 Causing Type 1 Diabetes?

-We now have ways of easily detecting and measuring 4 specific types of autoantibodies related to T1D that result from this attack.
-The presence of 2 or more autoantibodies related to T1D indicates the early development of the disease.
+We now have ways of easily detecting and measuring four specific types of autoantibodies related to T1D that result from this attack.
+The presence of two or more autoantibodies related to T1D indicates the early development of the disease.

 Organizations like JDRF are working to make screening (at any age) for these autoantibodies a standard medical practice so that:

 - people who have T1D autoantibodies are aware of their risk

 - medication can be prescribed to potentially delay the final stages of the onset of T1D

 - insulin production and blood sugar levels can be monitored to prevent diabetic ketoacidosis (DKA)